The PACT for test-modules

 Everything in the process that eventually get executed by

-starts with
+test_source_modules_have_test_modules starts with

-.
+determining the project_root.
 There are several common

 project-structure variations, often depending on how project package